xicato/xig-documentation/api_doc.md

 * 2017-5-10: Add `/set_advertising_interval` documentation.
 * 2017-7-31: Add permissions information and some new calls.
 * 2018-1-31: (Many intervening changes) Documentation should be complete up to ms1.6.12.
-* 2018-4-11: Many clarifications, reordering calls based on permission required.
+* 2018-4-18: Many clarifications and ensured that the device network was properly included in the API calls, reordering calls based on permission required.
 New API calls added to the end of the respective permission sections.